runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 Sired a new 'jinn (or 'fae) variant - Ester's descendants appear similar to water 'jinn at first glance, but actually shapeshift into a unique variety of Ooze.
 They can change color at will, and secrete a powerful acid.
+They also have mild psycic abilities, allowing them to better mimic others and communicate when in a form without a mouth.

 Often, when appearing in human form, are still technically ooze-like in substance, just reshaped and colored accordingly.
 This ability also allows them to mimic the form of others, but this is only really good for fooling visual inspection,